blbadger/blbadger.github.io/julia-sets.md

 The resolution settings (determined by h_range and w_range) are not very high in the image above because this program is very slow: it sequentially calculates each individual point in the complex array.
 The image above took nearly 10 minutes to make!

 Luckily we can speed things up substantially by calculating many points simultaneously.
 The idea is to apply (1) to every value of `z_array` at once, and make a boolean array corresponding to the elements of `z_array` that have diverged at each iteration.
-The complex number array setup is the same as above, but we initialize another array `not_already_diverged` that is the same size as the `iterations_till_divergence` array but is boolean, with `True` everywhere.
+The complex number array setup is the same as above, but we initialize another array `not_already_diverged` that is the same size as the `iterations_till_divergence` array but is boolean, with `True` everywhere as well as `diverged_in_past`, which is all `False` to begin with.

 ```python
 import numpy as np